Panonim/DomainSniper-Bot/README.md

 ### • How to get id?
 1. Go to settings -> advanced -> developer mode

-2. Follow the instructions from the gif below
+2. Follow the instructions from the gif below (It takes a few moments to load)

 ![Gif instructions](https://i.postimg.cc/3NhT6rsm/giphy.gif)